mozilla/puente/docs/goals.rst

    indentation of the HTML template.
 That stinks because translators have to go through and fix all the translations.

-3. Tower has a bunch of extract code to support msgctxt, but Puente relies on Django's pgettext functions and Babel's msgctxt support.
+3. Tower had a bunch of code to support msgctxt in extraction and gettext calls, but Puente relies on Django's pgettext functions and Babel's msgctxt support.

+4. Tower used translate-toolkit to build the ``.pot`` file, but Puente uses Babel for putting together the ``.pot`` file.
+Thus we don't need translate-toolkit anymore.

-4. Tower required Jingo, but Puente supports Jingo, django-jinja and other Jinja2 template environments.
+5. Tower required Jingo, but Puente supports Jingo, django-jinja and other Jinja2 template environments.

-5. Tower only supports Django 1.7 and lower versions and Puente only supports Django 1.7+.
+6. Tower only supports Django 1.7 and lower versions and Puente only supports Django 1.7+.

-6. Tower supports Python 2.6 and 2.7, but Puente supports 2.7.
+7. Tower supports Python 2.6 and 2.7, but Puente supports 2.7.

-7. Tower has most of the code in ``__init__.py``, but Puente tries to be easier to use.
+8. Tower has most of the code in ``__init__.py``, but Puente tries to be easier to use.

-8. Tower uses nose for tests, but Puente uses py.test.
+9. Tower uses nose for tests, but Puente uses py.test.

    This is purely because I stopped using nose on my projects.
 Generally, I find py.test easier to set up and use these days.
 I don't want to change this